SK8-PTY-LTD/SK8Tech_Document/en/services/design.md

 ## Branding

 Building a new brand?
 We offer a full branding package, including logo, website, name card, email signature, letter head, and anything else you’ll need to build your brand.

+### Logo Design

+Whether it’s on a website, on a promotional object, or for a physical store, a logo is one of the first thing your customers will see.
+Use the expertise of our graphic team to get a unique and personalised logo that will stand out.

+A good design requires time and craftsmanship.
+Typically, it takes us one week to conceptualise and prepare 3 proposals.
+Once a proposal is accepted, it takes us another week to refine the logo.
+After the second review, we will finalise the logo, and design other elements.

+Logo & Visual Identity provides you with the essential elements to start a new brand, whether you’re building a new company, or simply starting a new brand.
+The pricing starts from AUD$2,980, you’ll get the following：

+* A professional logo
+* Branded name card, and 200 of printed copies
+* Email Signature
+* Letter head & Envelope
+* Presentation Folder

+### Visual Identity
+### Digital Identity

 ## Graphics